UTC Course Redesign Program

 Proposal Submission and Selection:

-Course redesign proposals for online and hybrid courses are being accepted through November 21, 2016.
+Course redesign proposals for online and hybrid courses are being accepted.
 General education courses are given preference.
 Interested faculty should complete the form and email both a current syllabus and a letter of support from the Department Head to email@example.com.
 Applications can be submitted by individuals or teams of faculty (up to 3).
 Courses for redesign will be selected by committee through a competitive process.
 Applicants will be notified of their selection within 30 days.

 Course Redesign Timeline: